Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Discussion and Conclusion

 Two characteristics of the dental plaque biofilm data present particular challenges.
 First, cells of \emph{Corynebacterium} are filamentous.
 When the locations of imputed centroids are used to estimate average distances to neighboring cells of a different taxon, centroid-based methods may give misleading estimates of true cell-to-cell distances.
 This form of bias may be exacerbated by the specific biological organization, in that the spherical offspring taxa (\emph{Streptococcus} and \emph{Porphyromonas}) cluster around only one end of the parent \emph{Corynebacterium} filaments.
-Estimates of average \emph{Pasteurellaaceae}-\emph{Streptococcus} distances were much smaller and closer to the expected range for cell-to-cell contact, likely because these clusters involved two types of similarly sized, spherical organisms.
+Estimates of average \emph{Pasteurellaceae}-\emph{Streptococcus} distances were much smaller and closer to the expected range for cell-to-cell contact, likely because these clusters involved two types of similarly sized, spherical organisms.

-One way to improve the MACPP performance, therefore, might be to model the shapes of cells by bi-axial spheroids.
+One way to improve the MCPP performance, therefore, might be to model the shapes of cells by bi-axial spheroids \citep{clem1992towards} or elliptical cluster processes \citep{meinhardt2012modeling}.
 Another might be to use outline-based approaches, such as the Hausdorff distance \citep{huttenlocher1993comparing}, rather than relying on the geographic coordinates of imputed centroids to locate each filamentous cell.
-Nevertheless, such complicated adaptations of the MACPP are likely to be unnecessary if qualitative inference about the clustering arrangement suffices.
+Nevertheless, such complicated adaptations of the MCPP approach are likely to be unnecessary if qualitative inference about the clustering arrangement suffices.
 Another option we are exploring is to condition models on features empirically identified in the image.
-Limiting the MACPP analysis only to parent or offspring cells within some short distance of each other (e.g., radius = 10 microns) might improve its usefulness in similar applications, compared with analyses yielding only marginal bandwidth estimates over a heterogeneous spatial structure.
+Limiting the MCPP analysis only to parent or offspring cells within some short distance of each other (e.g., radius = 10 $\mu$m) might improve its usefulness in similar applications, compared with analyses yielding only marginal bandwidth estimates over a heterogeneous spatial structure.